perrygeo/espa-bulk-downloader/README.md

 pip install git+https://github.com/USGS-EROS/espa-bulk-downloader.git
 download_espa_order.py -h
 ```
+* Alternatively you can just download the stand alone zip file which only requires python to run

 ### Runtime options
 `-e or --email` The email address used to submit the order